-I’m surprised women and feminist entrepreneurs aren’t connecting those dots and really appreciating that affirmative consent is being underlined and strengthened by regulation.
+I’m surprised women and culture-making entrepreneurs aren’t connecting those dots and really appreciating that affirmative consent is being underlined and strengthened by regulation.

-Why would feminists ever worry about too much consent?!
+Why would we ever worry about too much consent?!

-So that’s my feminist marketing tip: the GDPR arguably strengthens and enhances consent culture, and pushes each of us to increase our own personal and business standards for affirming consent.
+So that’s my Business Tip for Culture Makers: the GDPR arguably strengthens and enhances consent culture, and pushes each of us to increase our own personal and business standards for affirming consent.

-The work we have to do now to make sure we comply with GDPR will make our businesses more feminist and our culture more consent-based.
+The work we have to do now to make sure we comply with GDPR will make our businesses and our culture more consent-based.

 So it’s not busy-work or unnecessary.
 It’s culture making work.

 h/t Toi Smith and Murielle Marie for the conversations and correspondence that prompted this blog post and also to Bear Hebert for a conversation in 2017 that called this dynamic into even sharper focus